flix/flix/docs/CONTRIBUTING.md

 6. You make the required changes, add test cases, documentation, and so forth.

 7. You push the local changes to your GitHub repository and create a new pull request (PR).
+   - See [Pull Requests](docs/PULLREQUEST.md) more information on formatting

 8. GitHub automatically compiles and tests the PR.
 Be sure to check the results!